SeanHeelan/claude_opus_cve_2023_0266/README.md

 a path that does not include `snd_ctl_elem_write_user`, and none of the other functions on that path acquire the `controls_rwsem` lock.

-# Demo 1 - Failing to find CVE-2023-0266
+# Setup

 pip install the `anthropic` and `python-dotenv` packages.
 Copy `.env.example` to `.env` and insert your Claude 3 API key in it.
+You can then run `main.py` and `original.py`.
+See below for what these files do.

+# Opus Finds CVE-2023-0266?

+I created this repository in response to [this](https://claude.ai/share/ddc7ff37-f97c-494c-b0a4-a9b3273fa23c) Claude Opus chat which was [shared](https://twitter.com/JasonDClinton/status/1766415668096938080) along with the claim that Opus can find CVE-2023-0266.
+If that were true then it would be a significant milestone for LLMs.
+Unfortunately, the bug reported by Claude is not CVE-2023-0266.
+In fact, it doesn't appear to be a bug at all, and the patch suggestd by Claude does not fix CVE-2023-0266.

+I've copied the prompt from that chat into `original.py`, although when run it does not provide identical results to those in the shared chat.
+Instead it produces another false positive.

+# Demo 1 - Failing to find CVE-2023-0266

  Run via `./main.py`.
 You can pass the `--chat` argument to start a chat session after Opus has provided its initial response, which can be illustrative to figure out exactly what Claude does/does not understand about the code.